graysonhead/krabbi-wormhole-tours/source/running_sites.rst

     Ensure Eos has at least 1.5k Command burst charges and an MTU

-Step 5: Go murder Sleepers
+Step 5: Go Murder Sleepers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Warp to site, get cap chain up, assist drones to drone bunnies, drone bunnies use target painters on sleepers, avoid shooting triggers: